mihlalimakunga/alx-system_engineering-devops/0x02-shell_redirections/README.md

-grep -v bin /etc/passwd : Displays all the lines that exclude "bin" pattern in them in the file /etc/passwd. cat /etc/ssh/sshd_config | grep "^[[:upper:]]" : Displays all lines of the file /etc/ssh/sshd_config starting with a letter and including capital letters. tr Ac Ze : Replaces all the characters A and c from input to Z and e respectively.
+grep -v bin /etc/passwd : Displays all the lines that exclude "bin" pattern in them in the file /etc/passwd. cat /etc/ssh/sshd_config | grep "^[[:upper:]]" : Displays all lines of the file /etc/ssh/sshd_config starting with a letter and including capital letters. tr Ac Ze : Replaces all the characters A and c from input to Z and e respectively. tr -d 'cC' : Removes all letters c and C from input.